d-koppenhagen/ngx-semantic-version/README.md

 commit message always in the appropriate format by letting you configure the final message via an interactive cli.

+When _commitizen_ is installed globally (`npm i -g commitizen`) you can run it by executing `git cz`.

 ![commitizen cli](https://raw.githubusercontent.com/d-koppenhagen/ngx-semantic-version/master/assets/commitizen.svg?sanitize=true)

+Alternatively, if you are using NPM 5.2+ you can use npx instead of installing globally: `npx git-cz`.

 _ngx-semantic-version_ will configure _commitizen_ in your `package.json`, so that is will use the _conventional changelog_ as well: